Joy Harjo: Awards and recognition

+On November 15, 2025, Harjo was honored with the National Portrait Gallery's Portrait of a Nation Award.
+The Award recognizes the honoree "for their transformative contributions to American history and culture" and was presented to her by Sandra Cisneros.
+Harjo's portrait was created by artist Joel Daniel Phillips.

 Personal life

 In 1967 at the Institute of American Indian Arts, Harjo met fellow student Phil Wilmon, with whom she had a son.
 Their relationship ended by 1971.
 In 1972, she met poet Simon Ortiz of the Acoma Pueblo tribe, with whom she had a daughter.
 She raised both her children as a single mother.

 Harjo is married to Owen Chopoksa Sapulpa, and is stepmother to his children.